Three-toed snake-tooth skink

 The three-toed snake-tooth skink (Coeranoscincus reticulatus) is a species of skink in the family Scincidae.
 It is endemic to south-eastern Queensland and north-eastern New South Wales, Australia.
 It occurs in subtropical rainforest, wet sclerophyll forest, and montane forest on rich dark soils on the coast and adjacent ranges; some coastal/island populations (Fraser Island and Cooloola) occur on pale sands in lowlands.

 Coeranoscincus reticulatus measure 67-195 mm in snout–vent length.
 The limbs are reduced with three digits in each.

+In 2016, the three-toed snake-tooth skink was added to the Australian federal government's list of threatened species.